YashwanthReddyPuli/employee-dashboard-angular/README.md

-# 👥 Isekai Employee Management Dashboard
+# 👥 Isekai Employee Management Dashboard: Enterprise Edition

-A breathtaking, premium **Dark Mode SaaS Employee Management Dashboard** crafted with **Angular 17+** and **TypeScript**.
-This project demonstrates an advanced mastery of Angular architecture, reactive programming, robust data modeling, and stunning UI/UX design featuring custom glassmorphism, micro-animations, and a highly polished color palette.
+A breathtaking, premium **Dark Mode SaaS Employee Management Dashboard** engineered with **Angular 17+** and **TypeScript**.
+Designed for modern, hyper-growth enterprise ecosystems, this project demonstrates an advanced mastery of scalable Angular architecture, reactive programming paradigms, robust data modeling, and stunning UI/UX design featuring custom glassmorphism, micro-animations, and a highly polished, professional color palette.

+Built to handle complex organizational hierarchies seamlessly, this application is a testament to how elite engineering and pixel-perfect design converge to produce million-dollar user experiences.

 ---

-## 👨‍💻 Team Details
+## 👨‍💻 Engineering Core
-Meet the developers behind this masterpiece:
+Meet the principal developers and software architects behind this masterpiece:
 - **PULI BALAJI YASHWANTH REDDY**
 - **JINS THOMAS**
 - **ANUSHKA PRAVAKAR**